willrr/farmbot-factorio/README.md

 - Install requirements as per `requirements.txt`.
 - Use the `config.example.json` file to create `config.json` with your settings.
 - Use the `factorio.example.service` file to install factorio as a service within systemd (`/etc/systemd/system/factorio.service`)
-- Use the `factorio.example.service` file to install farmbot-factorio as a service within systemd (`/etc/systemd/system/farmbot-factorio.service`)
+- Use the `farmbot-factorio.example.service` file to install farmbot-factorio as a service within systemd (`/etc/systemd/system/farmbot-factorio.service`)
 - Use the `factorio.sudoers.example` file to allow `farmbot-factorio` service permissions via sudo.
 - User the `update.example.py` file to create an `update.py` file.
 This is executed as part of systemd starting the service.